mataanin/RetweetBot/README.md

 Features:

-    1. Retweets not blacklisted tweeps in the hashtag
+    1. Retweets tweeps in the hashtag except for tweeps in ignored list
     2. Retweets startups from the list
     3. Auto-follows tweeps who use the hashtag